-Here are five challenges to work on that will help you to develop Connection, Attention, Communication, Calmness, and Trust with your horse.
+Introducing 5 carefully designed challenges that will help you and your horse develop Connection, Attention, Communication, Calmness, and Trust.

-1. Walk with your horse for a least 20 steps at liberty
+Challenge 1: Walk with your horse for a least 20 steps at liberty.

 Our first question is… are you with me and can we move together?

 Being able to walk together shows you have a connection with your horse.
 He wants to be there next to you.

 If the answer to this first one is yes, then it’s time to ask another question…

 Challenge 2: Walk next to your horse, stop, and back five steps without touching the lead.

 Here we are, asking the same question, just stepping it up a little.

 I see you can walk next to me, but are you paying enough attention to stay with me if I step back?